18F/identity-idp/docs/mobile.md

 3. On your iPhone, go to **Settings → Safari → Advanced** and turn on Web Inspector.
 Make sure JavaScript is also on.

 4. Plug your iPhone into your development computer with a USB cable.
-Don't use a USB hub; cable it directly into your computer.
+(A USB hub may or may not work.)
 If you see a message on your phone asking you to **Trust This Computer?** click to trust it.

 5. Revisit the Safari **Develop** menu of your laptop.
 You'll see a menu item that wasn't there before: the name of your phone.